Sub-Saharan Africa to see world's slowest growth in 2021 - IMF

 Selassie said governments needed to be ready to make bold reforms to eliminate policy-induced growth constraints.

-But he added that there was also a need to recognise that Africa’s current difficult situation was largely the result of the exogenous shock of the pandemic.
+But there was also a need to recognise that Africa's current difficult situation was largely due to the exogenous impact of the pandemic, he said.

 "As such the international community needs to support these countries with limited capacity to be resilient," he said.